zehranurozbay/zehranurozbay.github.io/_pages/quotes.md

 > Slow success builds character, and fast success builds ego.
 Ratan Tata

 > In academia, we don't say "I love you" we say "I am accepting your paper with no request for revisions.
-Prof Lennart Nacke
+Prof. Lennart Nacke

 > If you crush a cockroach, you're a hero.
 If you crush a beautiful butterfly, you're a villain.
 Morals have aesthetic criteria.
 Friedrich Nietzsche

+> Rudeness is merely the expression of fear.
+People fear they won't get what they want.
+The most dreadful and unattractive person only needs to be loved, and they will open up like a flower.
+M. Gustave / The Grand Budapest Hotel

 > As you start to walk on the way, the way appears.
 Rumi